-Gratitude isn’t meant to make you forget about your problems or feel all the cozy feels when you’re just. not.
+Gratitude journal prompts aren’t meant to make you forget about your problems or feel all the cozy feels when you’re just. not.

 It’s meant to be used as a tool to break a pattern of rumination or to let go of unhelpful negative funks.
 Nowhere is there a gratitude bible that states you should use gratitude to avoid feeling negative feelings or Big Feelings.

 We were given a full spectrum of feelings for a reason.
 If we don’t actually feel them, we can’t process them — and we definitely can’t let them go.

 In the immortal words of Sadness in Pixar’s Inside Out, “Crying helps me slow down and obsess over the weight of life’s problems.”

 We can’t let go of sh*t (and we shouldn’t) until we actually deal with it.